 - Financially interested in the relevant person's managing authority (eg a partner, director, other office-holder or major shareholder of the managing authority)

-- A relative of a person who is excluded in the above point
+- A relative of a person who is financially interested in the relevant person's managing authority

-- Employed by, or providing services to, the care home in which the person relevant is residing
+- Employed by, or providing services to, the care home in which the relevant person is living

 - Employed by the hospital in a role that is, or could be, related to the treatment or care of the relevant person